Someone mailed Robin Vos dog waste, opponent drops out of race due to 'personal attacks'

 He added that “Most people get their political information from television and they tend to watch a station that agrees with what they believe,” and because of alleged bias from those outlets, people are driven further apart depending on which station they tune into most often.

-Vos used two people at the national stage to illustrate the problem: Democratic-Socialist Sen. Bernie Sanders and Republican President Donald Trump.
+Vos used two people at the national stage to illustrate the problem: Democratic-Socialist Sen. Bernie Sanders of Vermont and Republican President Donald Trump.

 “The fact that Bernie Sanders says that ‘Republicans hate the working guy and we’re all bought by big business and all that stuff.’
 And Donald Trump says ‘Democrats don’t like working and don’t want to help business’ and all these other kinds of things and they’re evil too.’
 Neither of them are doing us any favors.”